Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 to export  my credentials.
 To export credentials i ran:

 `export AWS_ACCESS_KEY_ID="your access id"`

 `export AWS_SECRET_ACCESS_KEY=" access key"`

 `export AWS_DEFAULT_REGION= "region"`

 Copied and pasted the commands into my gitpod terminal one at a time.

-Confirmed if i set it right by typing `env | grep AWS_`  The outtput for this was my details
+Confirmed if i set it right by typing `env | grep AWS_`  The output for this was my details

-Typed `aws sts get-caller-identity` and my User Id, Acoount and Arn was the output
+Typed `aws sts get-caller-identity` and my User Id, Account and Arn was the output

 Told gitpod to remember these credentials next time i open your workspace. by typing the following commands.
 `gp env AWS_ACCESS_KEY_ID=""`

 `gp env AWS_SECRET_ACCESS_KEY=""`

 `gp env AWS_DEFAULT_REGION=us-east-1`

 Checked variables on my gitpod profile to make sure my credentials were properly exported.
 ![variable](./images/env-variables.png)

-I tried to push to main and had permission issues.I had not authorised gitpod to push to github I logged into [here]https://gitpod.io/access-control/ and granted gitpod the required permission.
+I tried to push to main and had permission issues.I had not authorized gitpod to push to github I logged into [here]https://gitpod.io/access-control/ and granted gitpod the required permission.